FengZiYjun/Matrix-Toolbox/matrix/matrix/README.md

 ## Development Schedule
 1. Implement Matrix Class
- - inverse (waiting-hard)
+ - inverse (done, but with awful precision)
- (The only possible way to get a inverse of a matrix is to use its definition.
-So we need an adjacent matrix.
-Adjacent matrix needs to delete row/column of a matrix.)
+ (Shall we need to convert double to fraction ?
+This needs reconstruction.)
  - rank: how to get the rank of a non-square matrix?

 2. The second class "matlab" provides methods for